danidee10/danidee10.github.io/_posts/django/2018-03-12-realtime-django-6.markdown

 That's it!
 Your chat shouldn't get interrupted because the token is silently refreshed in the background.

 If you need to customize JSON web tokens in django rest framework, please take a look at the options available in the [documentation](https://getblimp.github.io/django-rest-framework-jwt/#additional-settings)

-That's the end of this tutorial.
-The real end :-)